 You can help your child to fill out the application form.

-In most cases you won't be able to complete the whole application in one go.
+In most cases you may not be able to complete the whole application in one go.
 The form will let you save your place and return later.
 You can amend the application at any time before the principal verifies it.

 You can apply for more than one scholarship.

 You must include end of year academic results in the application form.
-All schools record results differently, so you may need to convert the results:
+Schools may record results differently, so you may need to convert them:

 For years 4 to 10